Dūr-Abī-ešuḫ: Sources

+now part of the Yale University collection.

 Location

 While the location (or locations) of Dūr-Abī-ešuḫ is unknown some things are certain.
 It is close to the city of Nippur.
 It has generally been thought to be to the east.
 It is clearly associated with the Tigris river.
 It was definitely on the watercourse of the Tigris as it was in the Late Old Babylonian period.
 The recent view that there are actually a pair of sites causes complication.
 Dur-Abi-ešuh^{(canal)} is known to be at the junction of the Tigris river and the Hammu-rabi-nuhuš-niši (Hammurapi is abundance for the people) canal built in the 32nd year of his reign by Hammurabi to provide water to Nippur and point south.
 Unfortunately the location of that canal is unknown.
 Two fortresses were known to be on the canal, Dūr-Sîn-muballiṭ (at the intake of the canal) and Dur-Abi-ešuh (at the outtake of the canal).
 Dūr-Sîn-muballiṭ was built in year 9 of Sin-Muballit, father of Hammurabi, and apparently before the canal was constructed.
 Another fortress, Zibbat-narim, is known to have been on the Euphrates in the vicinity of Nippur and Dur-Abi-ešuh.
 The fortress Dur-šarrim, on the Tigris, is mentioned in texts from the site but its location is unknown.
+In two texts there is a travel itinerary "Dūr-Abīešuḫ at the Tigris dam to Dūr-Abīešuḫ at the outlet of the Ḫammurāpi-nuḫuš-nišī canal".